 If you have to pick up your Buyer’s Badge onsite and take the public transportation to the Fair, information is as follows:

-Register & Pick Up Buyer’s Badge: Overseas Buyer’s Registration Office is available at the entrance of each areas.
+Register & Pick Up Buyer’s Badge: Overseas Buyer’s Registration Office is available at the entrance of each area.
 Come early or you will be waiting a while to get your paperwork sorted.
-Make sure to bring you invite and passport for this.
-Buyers Badge are free for the first time around and can be used over and over again.
+Make sure to bring your invites and passport for this.
+Buyers Badge is free for the first time around and can be used over and over again.
 You must not lose it.
 However, shit does happen and we lose things, that’s life.
 To have your card reissued, simply pay RMB200 ($A41)

 Take the Train to Canton Fair: Pazhou Complex is located on Metro Line 8.
 You can choose to stop at Xinggang Dong Station (take Exit A) which will be the entrance to Area A or Pazhou Station (Exit B or A) to start the fair from Area B. Don’t worry about getting lost, there are plenty of signs and Canton Fair staff wandering around the area who will be able to assist.

 Take the Shuttle Bus to Canton Fair: The hotel and free shuttle bus has a different drop-off and pick up area.
 Make sure to confirm this with your driver on the day

 Take Taxi to Canton Fair: Canton Fair address in Chinese is 广州国际会议展览中心, 广州市海珠区阅江中路382号.